Maintenance Therapy for Ovarian Cancer

 - Anemia

 These are not all the possible side effects of maintenance therapy drugs.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with maintenance therapy.
+Talk to your doctor about what to expect when taking maintenance therapy drugs.
+You also should call your doctor if you have any changes that concern you when taking maintenance therapy drugs.

-Before beginning maintenance therapy for ovarian cancer, tell your doctor about any other drugs, vitamins, or supplements you are taking.
+Before beginning treatment for advanced ovarian cancer, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you take.
 This includes over-the-counter drugs.